November 2024, Istanbul.

 Read a book of non-fiction by the Nobel Prize-winning Turkish novelist Orhan Pamuk.
 Gloss over his privileged reminisces.
 Sit with his descriptions of East and West.
 Think longer about this Pamuk-ism: ‘Peace and nationalism.
 You can have one or the other.
 Not both.’

+We had the good fortune to meet people in Istanbul engaged in liberation activism at this coffeehouse.
 Our friend Rafika arranged for us to meet Sezai Sarıoğlu before his book reading.
-We were told to look for a man who looks like Karl Marx.
-That made it easy for us to spot the 75-year-old with a long white beard and kind eyes signing a stack of books.
+We were told to look for a man who resembles Karl Marx.
+That made it easy for us to spot the 75-year-old with a long white beard and kind eyes, signing a stack of books.
 His signature was a work of art, a combination of stamps of apples and pomegranates and calligraphy.
-Sezai was a founder of the Freedom and Solidarity Party, and spent five years after the 1980 Military Coup, in jail for his activism.
+Sezai was a founder of the Freedom and Solidarity Party.
+After the 1980 military coup, he spent five years in jail for his activism.

 His book title, translated, is: My Wound Goes Deep: Revolutionary Ceingiz Aksakal from Velikoy.
 The book’s protagonist, Aksakai, was murdered by the regime in 1980.
 The book is an oral history of the people who knew Aksakai.
 Many of these people spent five or ten years in the notorious Synop jail for their political convictions.
 They tell stories of torture and provide testimonies of the kind of society they want to build.
-Sezai Sarioglu mines the archives to tell the stories of those imprisoned from 1890-1950 and relies on oral histories of those since then.
-His dream of internationalizing his project, to tell a comparative story of three jails: the ones that imprisoned Rosa Luxemburg in Breslau, Antonio Gramsci, in Turi, and himself and his friends in Turkey’s Synop prison.
+Sezai Sarioglu mines the archives to tell the stories of those imprisoned from 1890 to 1950, and relies on oral histories since then.
+His dream is to tell a comparative story of three jails: those that imprisoned Rosa Luxemburg in Breslau, Germany, Antonio Gramsci in Turi, Italy, and himself and his friends in Sinop,Turkey.

 These friends consider Erdogan a dictator, with a large base of support that will not be easy to unravel.
 Their focus now is on documenting their 50-year struggle for the next generations.

-Their radical movements had their heyday in the 1970s when Revolutionary Way Newspaper had 150,000 subscribers and strong support among factory workers and trade unions.
-Today, instead of fomenting revolution, people suffering from low wages or unemployment struggle to emigrate to Europe.
-Three movements have grown since the 1980s: Women’s rights, environment movements, and the struggle for Kurdish autonomy.
-Women fight against domestic abuse and for wage equity and creating pods of feminist social support.
-The environmental movement recently focused on the burning of vast forests for the mining industry.
-People rose up when a Canadian mining company Anagold, spilled arsenic into Turkish waters polluting waters for 100 million people in and outside of Turkey.
+In the 1970s, the Revolutionary Way Newspaper had 150,000 subscribers and strong support among factory workers and trade unions.
+Today, instead of fomenting revolution, people struggle to emigrate to Europe.
+Three movements have grown since the 1980s: women’s rights, the environmental movement, and the struggle for Kurdish autonomy.
+Women fight against domestic abuse and for wage equity and create pods of feminist social support.
+The green movement recently focused on the burning of vast forests for the mining industry.
+People rose when a Canadian mining company, Anagold, spilled arsenic into Turkish waters, polluting waters for 100 million people in and outside of Turkey.

-The economic trajectory in Turkey is not different from other capitalist powers.
-There is a move toward greater privatization of factories and farms, growth of agribusiness, and use of temporary workers, An embrace of free trade means foreign capital that violates workers’ rights and pollutes without fear of consequences.
-For this reason,some radicals and progressives in Turkey, who used to support campaigns for EU membership, do not any longer.
+The economic trajectory in Turkey is not different from that of other capitalist powers.
+There is greater privatization of factories and farms, growth of agribusiness, and reliance on temporary workers.
+An embrace of free trade means foreign capital violating workers’ rights and polluting without fear of consequences.
+For this reason, some radicals and progressives in Turkey, who used to support campaigns for EU membership, no longer do.

 FINAL NOTE:

 One of the people under surveillance in the 1980s was Hrant Dink, a Turkish-Armenian.
-In 2005 he was arrested repeatedly for “denigrating Turkishness” by asserting publicly that the Armenians suffered a genocide at the hands of Turks after World War One.
+In 2005, he was arrested repeatedly for “denigrating Turkishness” by asserting publicly that the Armenians suffered a genocide at the hands of Turks after World War I.

 With that in mind, I have two outsider observations about the lenses we need to use as outsiders to gain a perspective on Turkish geopolitics.

 2. When considering human rights in Turkey, evaluate it from a universal perspective, AND a comparative perspective.
 There are universal human rights standards that require us to be sharply critical of Turkey, since its inception and today under Erdogan.
-But a comparative perspective is also essential given all the coals calling the kettle black, in the United States, Europe, and elsewhere.
-These leaders are in no position to point fingers for crimes of which they are at least as guilty.
+But a comparative perspective is also essential, given the way leaders in the United States and Europe decry crimes of which they are at least as guilty.